Complete motivational guide for drug addiction treatment

 Encouraging Responsibility to Get Help for Alcohol Abuse

-If you are trying to motivate someone to enter treatment your role is to help them recognize they have a problem and personally choose rehab as the right solution.
+If you are trying to motivate someone to enter drug addiction rehab treatment your role is to help them recognize they have a problem and personally choose rehab as the right solution.
 The most effective way to do this is to encourage the addict to take responsibility for their actions and their addictive behavior.
 People with addictions often blame others for their problems and may want to avoid taking responsibility by saying their alcohol or drug use is everyone else’s fault.
 They may try to say that family difficulties or other people’s treatment of them drove them to addiction.
 While there could be family dynamics or other issues that influenced them to drink, it is important for them to realize that their behavior has always been their own choice.
 Taking ownership of their problems and taking responsibility for what they have done in the past helps to create a greater desire to change.
 Once they realize that it is up to them to make changes they will be more open to getting rehab treatment.

-Creating Boundaries before Treatment for Drug Addiction
+Creating Boundaries before Drug Addiction Rehab Treatment

 Sometimes when you have a close relationship with a person who is addicted to drugs or alcohol you end up getting too involved in the situation.
 As the friend or family member of an addicted person you can get caught up into the chaos and lose your sense of freedom and personal space, causing you extra stress in the process.
 One way to motivate a person to seek treatment is to begin to set boundaries with them so that they begin to realize how their actions are affecting other people.
 It is also the healthiest choice for everyone involved so that you do not fall into the habit of enabling the addict and putting the burden of their mistakes on yourself.
 You can tell them that you will not lend them any more money, bail them out of jail or even be around when they are drunk or high.
 Setting these boundaries is not an attempt to punish them for their actions but rather to keep you at a safe distance and allow the addict to fully experience the consequences of their actions.
 If you are always there to soften the blow of their mistakes, they will never completely understand the problems they are causing.